"Masterpiece": Sima Brew uses water bottles to design a stylish gown in a video

-Sima Brew Uses Water Bottles to Design Bishop Amoako Attah's Daughter's Wedding Gown
+Sima Brew Uses Water Bottles to Design Apostle Amoako Attah's Daughter's Wedding Gown

+- Ghanaian fashion designer Sima Brew's latest kente design has become the talk of the town on Instagram

+- The look, which was inspired by Bishop Amoako Attah's daughter's great personality, has sparked conversations online

 Ghanaian fashion designer Sima Brew has shared behind-the-scenes footage of how she designed Bishop Amoako Attah's wedding gown in a viral video.